zigzap/zap/README.md

 ... and open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Using ⚡zap⚡ in your own projects

+## NOTE, WHILE THIS IS ITS OWN 0.12.0 BRANCH, THIS SECTION WON'T GET UPDATED

 Make sure you have **the latest zig release (0.11.0)** installed.
 Fetch it from [here](https://ziglang.org/download).